Falerii: Location

+The site of the original Falerii is a plateau, about 1100 × 400 m, not higher than the surrounding country (140 m) but separated from it by gorges over 60 m in depth, and only connected with it on the western side, which was strongly fortified with a mound and ditch.
+The rest of the city was defended by walls constructed of rectangular blocks of tuff of which some remains still exist.

 History

 Founding

-According to legend, it was of Argive origin.
+According to legend, Falerii Veteres was of Argive origin.
 Strabo's assertion that the population, the Falisci, were of a different race from the Etruscans is supported by the evidence of the inscriptions which have been found here.
 They were written in a Latin dialect.
 Most of the surviving inscriptions date back to the second half of the fourth century BC and the first half of the third century BC.
 The Faliscan language survived "the domination of the [surrounding] Etruscan culture, as well as, for a long time, the expansion of the Romans".